kamranayub/remark-typedoc-symbol-links/README.md

 A Remark plugin for transforming [TypeDoc](https://typedoc.org) symbol links, such as `[[symbol]]` to a Markdown link, with Rehype compatibility.

+## Typedoc Compatibility

+This version requires `typedoc >= 0.21.3 && <= 0.21.9`.
+Use earlier versions of the package for Typedoc versions below this range.

+The `peerDependencies` is kept up-to-date with what version of TypeDoc is supported.
+Each minor version tends to contain some breaking changes that affect this parsing.

 ## Install

 Install via `npm` or `yarn`: